 Rumination on the other hand is the illusion of problem solving.
 We’re replaying the problem in our head over and over again without resolution.

-Rumination is just busy work.
-But, more importantly, it causes us a lot of pain.
+Rumination is just busy work that causes us a lot of pain.

-When we worry about our partner cheating on us, when we have no actual evidence or no reason to suspect their cheating, we are engaging in problem solving an issue that is impossible to resolve.
+When we worry about our partner cheating on us, when we have no actual evidence or no reason to suspect they’re cheating, we’re engaging in what seems like problem solving, but is really just busy work because it’s an issue that is impossible to resolve.
 There is no way to be 100% certain your partner isn’t cheating on you.

 Being cautious with reassurance seeking

 “But, I could ask my partner.
 I could ask to see their cell phone and email messages.
 These are ways I could be 100% certain.”